NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Related Work

 \subsection{Methods and Platforms for Sim2Real Problems}

-Transferring the trained policy in the simulation environment to the real environment is a challenging task\cite{9813360}\cite{9802680}, since the gap between the simulation and the real degenerates the performance.
-There have been many researches on sim2real gap.
-Some works are mainly to solve the problem of generalization of the models caused by the distribution shift between the virtual data and the real data\cite{Tobin2017DomainRF}\cite{Ren2019DomainRF}\cite{Sadeghi2016CAD2RLRS}.
+Transferring the trained policy {from} the simulation environment to the real environment is a challenging task, since the gap between the simulation and the real degenerates the performance.
+There has been much research on the sim2real gap.
+Some works are mainly to solve the problem of generalization of the models caused by the distribution shift between the virtual data and the real data\cite{Ren2019DomainRF}\cite{Sadeghi2016CAD2RLRS}.
 This kind of method is not the focus of this paper.
-Another works mainly solves the problem of the model performance degradation caused by the dynamic difference between the simulation robot and the real robot.
-The common methods for this kind of problem include system identification\cite{Punjani2015DeepLH}\cite{Zhu2017FastMI}, domain randomization\cite{Peng2017SimtoRealTO}\cite{Chebotar2018ClosingTS}\cite{Mehta2019ActiveDR}\cite{9916581}, action transformation\cite{Hanna2017StochasticGA}\cite{Hanna2021GroundedAT}, and so on.
-Due to lack of suitable physical platform, some research work only relies on the sim2sim method of simulation environment to indirectly carry out sim2real problem research\cite{Mehta2020AUG}\cite{Jiang2021SimGANHS}.
-This method simplifies the complexity of the problem, while ignoring the influence of uncontrolled factors such as control delay, observation and execution noise after transferring.
-In addition, there are many works combining the simulation environment with the physical robot.
-For example, grasping operation of robot arm\cite{Deitke2020RoboTHORAO}, manipulation of dexterous hand\cite{Li2019LearningTS}, motion control of quadruped robot\cite{Hwangbo2019LearningAA}\cite{Kumar2021RMARM}\cite{Yang2020MultiexpertLO}\cite{Lee2020LearningQL}, etc. In addition, many sim2real related competitions have been held, such as the aforementioned 2020 CVPR sim2real challenge, the 2021 NeurIPS AI Driving Olympics\cite{aidriving2021} based on the Duckietown platform, and the 2022 ICRA sim2real challenge\cite{rmus2022} for mobile grasping robots.
-It should be pointed out that although the simulation environment and physical robots are used in the ICRA sim2real challenge, the motivation of this challenge is still the classical robot algorithm based on traditional planning and control algorithms.
-Therefore, there is a significant difference between sim2real discussed in this paper which focuses on learning-based algorithms.
+Another work mainly solves the problem of model performance degradation caused by the dynamic difference between the simulation robot and the real robot.
+The common methods for this kind of problem include system identification\cite{Punjani2015DeepLH}\cite{Zhu2017FastMI}, domain randomization\cite{Peng2017SimtoRealTO}\cite{Chebotar2018ClosingTS}\cite{Mehta2019ActiveDR}, action transformation\cite{Hanna2017StochasticGA}\cite{Hanna2021GroundedAT}, and so on.
+Due to the lack of a suitable physical platform, some research work only relies on the sim2sim method of simulation environment to indirectly carry out sim2real problem research\cite{Mehta2020AUG}\cite{Jiang2021SimGANHS}.
+This method simplifies the complexity of the problem while ignoring the influence of uncontrolled factors such as control delay, observation, and execution noise after transferring.
+In addition, there are many works combining the simulation environments with the physical robot.
+For example, grasping operation of {a} robot arm\cite{Deitke2020RoboTHORAO}, manipulation of a dexterous hand\cite{Li2019LearningTS}, motion control of a quadruped robot\cite{Kumar2021RMARM}\cite{Lee2020LearningQL}, etc. In addition, many sim2real-related competitions have been held, such as the aforementioned 2020 CVPR sim2real challenge, the 2021 NeurIPS AI Driving Olympics\cite{aidriving2021} based on the Duckietown platform, and the 2022 ICRA sim2real challenge\cite{rmus2022} for mobile grasping robots.
+It should be pointed out that although the simulation environment and physical robots are used in the ICRA sim2real challenge, the motivation for this challenge is still the classical robot algorithm based on traditional planning and control algorithms.
+Therefore, there is a significant difference between sim2real discussed in this paper{,} which focuses on learning-based algorithms. { Our NeuronsGym provide the detailed robot dynamics model and the sensor models, and supply the interface for the sim2real methods.
+Therefore, different parameter distributions can be set through domain randomization, domain adaptation, or other sim2real methods to obtain policies with different generalization performance. }